MichielvdVelde/nexus-server/README.md

 > Nexus is currently **an alpha version**.
 Use at your own risk.

+> **Important**: The version you see here MAY NOT be the one currently published
+> on npm!
+To check the latest published version, [look at the package on npm](https://www.npmjs.com/package/nexus-server).

 Documentation is sparse at the moment, I will write some more later.
 In the mean time take a look at the source code if you're interested.